 Six Meaning: Share your wealth and success; be grateful for what you have achieved.
-Symbolism: A man of wealth and means decides to give money to the poor and needy; the scales symbolize fairness in what is given and the judgement of worthiness for those asking for help.
-Upright: shared wealth and valued role in community Reversed: greed and stinginess
+Symbolism: A man of wealth and means decides to give money to the poor.
+The scales symbolize fairness in what is given and the judgment of worthiness for those asking for help.
+Upright: shared wealth, and valued role in community Reversed: greed and stinginess

-Seven Meaning: Time to consider how you will invest your success; put resources back into what you have that is successful or start a new venture.
-Symbolism: A man tends a bush of pentacles; his hard work has paid off.
-The pentacle separated from the others symbolizes opportunity to pursue a new venture because he has excess resource.
-Upright: long-term planning and dedicated persistence Reversed: lack of vision and wastefulness Eight Meaning: Use your skill and experience to improve your financial status and improve your security.
-Symbolism: An artisan perfects his craft by making new pentacles of the finest design.
-Upright: craftsmanship and expertise Reversed: deception regarding skill and laziness
+Seven Meaning: Time to consider how you will invest your success; put resources back into what you have that is successful, or start a new venture.
+Symbolism: A man tends a bush of pentacles; his hard work has paid off and he will have plenty for himself and plenty to sell.
+Upright: long-term planning, and dedicated persistence Reversed: lack of vision, and wastefulness

+Eight Meaning: Use your skill and experience to improve your financial status and improve your security.
+Symbolism: An artisan perfects his craft making new pentacles of the finest design.
+Upright: craftsmanship and expertise Reversed: deception regarding skill, and laziness

 Nine Meaning: Focus on your purpose and use it to attain the wealth you desire; be your best to earn the most.
 Symbolism: A mature woman shows the wealth of individual achievement and the positivity associated with a productive life.
-Upright: financial independence and empowerment Reversed: egotism and pride
+Upright: financial independence, and empowerment Reversed: egotism, and pride

 Ten Meaning: Embrace or seek the fulfillment that comes with a partnership that will help you both attain a great and safe life.
-Symbolism: A family is out exploring the city.
-They are the picture of wealth and happiness.
-Upright: long-term gains and inheritance Reversed: missed opportunities and burdensome obligations
+Symbolism: A family of three generations explores the city together with their dogs; they are the picture of wealth and happiness.
+Upright: long-term gains, and inheritance Reversed: missed opportunities, and burdensome obligations

-Page Meaning: Experiment; try not to get lost in starting, but not finishing anything.
-Symbolism: An ablebodied young man holds a pentacle in front of him, contemplating where he will seek his fortune and find his direction in life.
-Upright: apprenticeship and practice Reversed: lack of ability and lack of ambition
+Page Meaning: Experiment; try not to get lost in starting but not finishing anything.
+Symbolism: An ablebodied young man holds a pentacle in front of him; he contemplates where he will seek his fortune and find his direction in life.
+Upright: apprenticeship, and practice Reversed: lack of ability, and lack of ambition

 Knight

 Meaning: Time to take decisive action that leads to concrete results; find the solution and act on it.

-Symbolism: A warrior travels to deliver the pentacle, which is a symbol of commerce between two kingdoms and among people.
+Symbolism: A warrior travels to deliver the pentacle, which is a symbol of commerce between two kingdoms and amongst people.

-Upright: goal-driven and reliable
+Upright: goal-driven, and reliable

-Reversed: stubborn and misdirected
+Reversed: stubborn, and misdirected

 Queen Meaning: Get your life in order; review your finances and make sure all important legal documents are in place.
 Assess your material life and fix anything that needs attention.
 Symbolism: A regal female holds a pentacle in her hands, representing the wealth she can share with a worthy supplicant.
-The rabbit is a symbol of fertility and abundance.
-Upright: stability and necessity Reversed: instability and desires leading to debt
+Upright: stability, and necessity Reversed: instability, and desires leading to debt

+King

 Meaning: Use your wealth, status, and influence wisely; others look to you for leadership.

-Symbolism: An accomplished man has attained enough wealth that others come to him for loans and guidance.
-Upright: power and prosperity Reversed: corruption and excess
+Symbolism: An accomplished man has attained enough wealth that others come to him to borrow money and receive guidance to succeed in their earthly affairs.

+Upright: power, and prosperity

+Reversed: corruption, and excess